-- "(b) The words and phrases defined in this section have the meanings indicated when used in this Article, unless the context clearly requires another meaning. - (1) "Budget" is a proposed plan for raising and spending money for specified programs, functions, activities or objectives during a fiscal year. - (2) "Budget ordinance" is the ordinance that levies taxes and appropriates revenues for specified purposes, functions, activities, or objectives during a fiscal year. - (3) "Budget year" is the fiscal year for which a budget is proposed or a budget ordinance is adopted. - (4) "Debt service" is the sum of money required to pay installments of principal and interest on bonds, notes, and other evidences of debt accruing within a fiscal year, to maintain sinking funds, and to pay installments on debt instruments issued pursuant to Chapter 159G of the General Statutes or Chapter 159I of the General Statutes accruing within a fiscal year. - (5), (6) Repealed by Session Laws 1975, c.
+- "(b) The words and phrases defined in this section have the meanings indicated when used in this Article, unless the context clearly requires another meaning. - (1) "Budget" is a proposed plan for raising and spending money for specified programs, functions, activities or objectives during a fiscal year. - (2) "Budget ordinance" is the ordinance that levies taxes and appropriates revenues for specified purposes, functions, activities, or objectives during a fiscal year.

+(3) "Budget year" is the fiscal year for which a budget is proposed or a budget ordinance is adopted.

+(4) "Debt service" is the sum of money required to pay installments of principal and interest on bonds, notes, and other evidences of debt accruing within a fiscal year, to maintain sinking funds, and to pay installments on debt instruments issued pursuant to Chapter 159G of the General Statutes or Chapter 159I of the General Statutes accruing within a fiscal year.

+(5), (6) Repealed by Session Laws 1975, c.
 514, s.
+2.

-2. - (7) "Fiscal year" is the annual period for the compilation of fiscal operations, as prescribed in G.S.
-159-8(b). - (8) "Fund" is a fiscal and accounting entity with a self-balancing set of accounts recording cash and other resources, together with all related liabilities and residual equities or balances, and changes therein, for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations. - (9) Repealed by Session Laws 1975, c.
+(7) "Fiscal year" is the annual period for the compilation of fiscal operations, as prescribed in G.S.
+159-8(b).

+(8) "Fund" is a fiscal and accounting entity with a self-balancing set of accounts recording cash and other resources, together with all related liabilities and residual equities or balances, and changes therein, for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.

+(9) Repealed by Session Laws 1975, c.
 514, s.
+2.
-2. - (10) "Public authority" is a municipal corporation (other than a unit of local government) that is not subject to the Executive Budget Act (Article 1

-1 of Chapter 143 of the General Statutes) State Budget Act (Chapter 2 143C of the General Statutes) or a local governmental authority, board, 3 commission, council, or agency that (i) is not a municipal corporation, 4 (ii) is not subject to the Executive Budget Act, State Budget Act, and 5 (iii) operates on an area, regional, or multi-unit basis, and the 6 budgeting and accounting systems of which are not fully a part of the 7 budgeting and accounting systems of a unit of local government.
-8 (11)Repealed by Session Laws 1975, c.
+"Public authority" is a municipal corporation (other than a unit of local government) that is not subject to the Executive Budget Act (Article 1 of Chapter 143 of the General Statutes) State Budget Act (Chapter 143C of the General Statutes) or a local governmental authority, board, commission, council, or agency that (i) is not a municipal corporation, (ii) is not subject to the Executive Budget Act, State Budget Act, and (iii) operates on an area, regional, or multi-unit basis, and the budgeting and accounting systems of which are not fully a part of the budgeting and accounting systems of a unit of local government.

+Repealed by Session Laws 1975, c.
 514, s.
+2. (11)

-2. 9 (12)"Sinking fund" means a fund held for the retirement of term bonds.
-"Special district" is a unit of local government (other than a county, 10 (13)11 city, town, or incorporated village) that is created for the performance 12 of limited governmental functions or for the operation of a particular 13 utility or public service enterprises.
-14 (14)"Taxes" do not include special assessments.
-"Unit," "unit of local government," or "local government" is a 15 (15)municipal corporation that is not subject to the Executive Budget Act 16 (Article 1 of Chapter 143 of the General Statutes) State Budget Act 17 18 (Chapter 143C of the General Statutes) and that has the power to levy 19 including a consolidated city-county, as defined by 20 G.S.
-160B-2(1), and all boards, agencies, commissions, authorities, 21 and institutions thereof that are not municipal corporations.
-22 "Vending facilities" has the same meaning as it does in G.S.
-143-12.1.
-(16)23 G.S.
-111-42(d), but also means any mechanical or electronic device 24 dispensing items or something of value or entertainment or services for 25 a fee, regardless of the method of activation, and regardless of the 26 means of payment, whether by coin, currency, tokens, or other means."
-27
+"Sinking fund" means a fund held for the retirement of term bonds.
+(12)

+(13)"Special district" is a unit of local government (other than a county, city, town, or incorporated village) that is created for the performance of limited governmental functions or for the operation of a particular utility or public service enterprises.

+"Taxes" do not include special assessments.
+"Unit," "unit of local government," or "local government" is a (15)municipal corporation that is not subject to the Executive Budget Act (Article 1 of Chapter 143 of the General Statutes) State Budget Act (Chapter 143C of the General Statutes) and that has the power to levy taxes, including a consolidated city-county, as defined by G.S.
+160B-2(1), and all boards, agencies, commissions, authorities, and institutions thereof that are not municipal corporations.